 In Oklahoma, a Republican-controlled House Committee put a stop on a bill that was going to ban texting while driving.
-They were concerned that it would be hard to enforce, and that it jeopardized individual’s personal freedoms.
+They were concerned that it would be hard to enforce, and that it would jeopardized individual’s personal freedoms.
 The bill was going to make it illegal to compose, send or read a text message while driving.
 The fines could equal up to $500.
-A member of the Calendar Committee who opposed the bill said, “I’ll be the first to say it’s dangerous and foolish to text while driving.
+A member of the Calendar Committee, who opposed the bill, said, “I’ll be the first to say it’s dangerous and foolish to text while driving.
 But, where do you stop?
 Can I not eat my cheeseburger in my car?”

 In Kentucky, we have laws that prohibit texting and driving.
 Drivers over the age of 18 are allowed to talk on the phone, aside from bus drivers.
 However, all Kentucky drivers are prohibited from texting and driving.
+The law states:

-Post a Comment to "Should Texting and Driving Be Illegal?"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "Should Texting And Driving Be Illegal?"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."

 Mike Schafer's nearly two decades of representing auto accident victims in Kentucky has given him the hands-on experience that is priceless, along with a winning track record.
 Mike fights hard for his clients and his opponents know it.
 With Mike as your attorney, you’ll know you’re in good hands.
 You’ll know that your chances at recovering compensation are as good as they can possibly be.